dftbplus/mpifx/external/fypp/README.rst

   git clone https://github.com/aradi/fypp.git

-and check out the default main branch.
+and check out the default branch.

 The command line tool is a single stand-alone script.
 You can run it directly from the source folder ::